marineb/marineb.github.io/_posts/2016-10-29-class_methods_v_s_instance_methods.markdown

 * **Class methods** are called on a class
 * **Instance methods** are called on an instance of a class.
 It means there must at least be one instance of a class created for them to be able to function.

 Let's jump into some examples to understand this.
-Copy and paste this below into your irb:
+Copy and paste this **class method** below into your irb:

 ```
 class App